For people under 18, non-consensual sexting is illegal and penalties can be very serious.

 What are the possible social consequences of 'sexting'?

-Once digital images are sent, they are no longer private and you can’t get them back.
+Once digital images are sent, they are no longer private and you have lost control of them.
+You can't get them back.
 They can resurface again when least expected.
 They can be published and found by anyone, including friends, family members, complete strangers, and sexual predators.
-Images can be used to exploit, bully and harass individuals.
+Images can be used to exploit, bully and harass individuals and they can also be used as a form of black mail known as 'sextortion.'

 What are the possible legal consequences of 'sexting'?

-Once a person turns 18, the exceptions to the child pornography offences no longer apply, even if the person obtained the image when they were under 18 years old.
-Penalties for child pornography offences are very serious and can result in imprisonment and registration on the sex offenders register.
+Once a person turns 18, the exceptions listed above no longer apply, even if the person obtained the image when they were under 18 years of age.
+Penalties for the making, possessing and/or transmission of child exploitation material are very serious and can result in imprisonment and registration on the sex offenders register.

 What are the reasons for ‘sexting’?

 Young people are naturally curious and interested in exploring sexuality.
-They are also exposed to a wide range of sexual imagery; in songs, video clips, movies, advertising and online.
-This can promote the idea that sexual behaviour has no repercussions.
+They are also exposed to a wide range of sexual imagery in songs, video clips, movies, advertising and online.
+This can normalise the behaviour and promote the idea that sexual behaviour has no repercussions and many young people see it as a normal part of the flirting and dating process.
+We are now seeing this behaviour occur in primary schools.
 Unfortunately the reality is more complicated and young people often only become aware of this after the event.

 Talk with your child